Skip to content

 • The plaintiff suffered damages as a result of the accident

 In other words, the victim’s injuries must be a direct result of the defendant’s failure to maintain a safe environment.
-For example, if a broken handrail gives way and a tenant or visitor falls down the steps and breaks a leg, the victim may have grounds for a lawsuit.

 In addition, the plaintiff has to suffer significant damages such as medical bills, lost wages and/or pain and suffering.
 Minor injuries such as soreness, bruises or scraped knees and elbows are not enough to justify a premises liability lawsuit.